 It really depends on your situation.

 Jake Hill, CEO of DebtHammer, says that if you live in a rural or suburban area, have an average income for that area, and have a credit score of 640 or higher, the USDA loan may be a better option for you.

 “But most others are better off with an FHA loan or conventional loan,” he says.
-“These loans have no residency or location requirements or income limits, and the acceptable credit score is much lower.”
+“These loans have no residency or location requirements or income limits.”

 Plus, FHA loans tend to close faster than USDA loans.